Macron proves why the Trump handshake matters

 And this now-legendary grip and tug with Supreme Court Justice Neil Gorsuch:

-Trump expanded his repertoire during his trip abroad -- most notably with this shove-and-preen at the expense of the Prime Minister of Macedonia.
+Trump expanded his repertoire during his trip abroad -- most notably with this shove-and-preen at the expense of the Prime Minister of Montenegro.

 Instead of being a "distraction" -- as many media critics dismiss these episodes -- these handshakes, shoves and other attempts to assert control of situations are the point of the Trump presidency.

-Note: CORRECTION: This story has been updated to correctly identify the Prime Minister of Montenegro.